TommyWoodley/flight-backend/README.md

 - Empty `fromCode` will return an empty array of trips
 - All times are in ISO DateTime format
 - Prices are in the default currency unit (assumed to be in the same currency throughout)
+- Weekend trips are automatically calculated for all weekends in the specified month
+- For weekend trips, the best (cheapest) options are returned for each destination
 - The API requires proper configuration including cache settings

 ## Project Structure